renovatebot/renovate/lib/modules/manager/pip-compile/readme.md

 - Use default header generation, don't use `--no-header` option.
 - Pass all source files explicitly.

 In turn `pip-compile` manager will find all source files and parse them as package files.
+Currently only `*.in` files associated with `pip_requirements` manager are handled.

 Example header: